 As some of these symptoms are very similar to those of other commonly occurring paediatric diseases, it may be difficult to diagnose brain tumours.
 Also, the symptoms may progress slowly.
 However, in case of any doubt regarding the symptoms, it is advisable to consult a doctor immediately.

 When a child is referred to a specialist, a thorough physical examination is carried out.
 The tests used for diagnosis include the following

-- Neurological Scans: This involves checking balance, vision, coordination and reflexes among other aspects, to determine which part of the brain the tumour may be in
+- Neurological Scans: This involves checking balance, vision, coordination and reflexes among other aspects, to determine in which part of the brain the tumour may be.

 - Imaging tests: like MRI or CT scan will be done to confirm the presence of the tumour.